Jia-py/CSGO_Auto-Aim/readme.md

-# demo on csgo auto-aim
+# Demo on csgo auto-aim

 main libraries:

 1. pytorch - yolov5s6
+   1. to find the person in the screenshots

 2. win32api
    1. to control the keyboard and mouse
    2. to grab the screenshots